ClaudiaInSweden/hanneles_art_gallery/README.md

 ## Bugs

-- When a logged in user opens the Profile page and there is no saved data, it is possible to save the empty form by clicking on Update Profile.
+- When a logged in user opens the Profile page and there is no saved data, it is possible to save the empty form by clicking on the Update Profile-button.
 This is because the fields in the profile form are not mandatory.

 - When creating the newsletter function I originally used the Django send_email() method but realized after the first tests that the email addresses all were visible in the "send to" field which of course is impossible to use due to GDPR.
 When I checked the Django Documentation I found the EmailMessage class and with just a few changes in the code, that issue was solved.